 Renters and landlords alike will be pushed towards unspeakable decisions as a result of insufficient relief measures.
 In the worst cases, renters will need to choose between paying for the roof over their heads or the food to feed themselves and their families.
 Landlords face a different choice.
 Do they recognize the challenges their residents are facing and meet these burdens with compassion?
 Or do they turn a blind eye to tenant distress and issue demands devoid of understanding?
 The latter will most certainly result in fractured relationships that will be difficult to repair once this crisis if over.

 The Federal government needs to step in.
 Now.

 It needs to be that beacon of grace for both homeowners and renters.
 Fannie Mae and Freddie Mac, two Government-Sponsored Enterprises, focus solely on stimulating, expanding, and protecting homeownership.
 On March 20th, the U.S. Department of Housing and Urban Development (HUD) announced a foreclosure and eviction moratorium for these Federally backed loans.
-While this act is most certainly gracious, it is aimed at homeowners, not renters.
+While this act is most certainly gracious, it targets homeowners not renters.
 This pattern of valuing the wellbeing of homeowners over the wellbeing of renters, needs to end.

 To beat this virus, we have weeks, maybe even months, of seeking shelter and distance from others while staying at home.
 Renters need to know that they’re not going to be on the street if they can’t pay their rent.
-This is not only necessary to ensure the health and safety of renters themselves, it is critical to the welfare of every community in our country.
+Above all, it is critical to the welfare of every community in our country.
 It is a matter of our nation’s public health.

 This is a time for unity and solidarity.

-In the middle of Rent Week, when the rent is due, let’s make the case together for grace and fellowship during these difficult times.
+In conclusion, let’s make the case together for grace and fellowship during these difficult times.
 Needed immediately are:

 - Reasonable repayment plans for renters once on the other side of this crisis